Wrek34/portfolio/README.md

-# Your Name - Portfolio
+# Wrek's - Portfolio

 Welcome to my portfolio!
-This repository showcases my projects and skills as a developer.
+This repository showcases my projects and "skills" as a developer.

 ## 🚀 About Me